Filtered Out

 At some point, Thomas dragged Tara out of the car, shot her once in the chest,

 and three times in the head, leaving his shoe impression on her t-shirt.
+He pushed her body down the ravine, then smoked a cigarette after ripping the filter off.

 You always break the photos off the cigarettes.
+It's just a habit.

-I've always always done it.
+I've always done it.

 Three of Tara's hairs, forcibly removed during the fight, fell into his trunk as he was getting rid of the evidence.